smorgrav/react-firebase-material-template/README.md

 ## Messages
 Communicating stuff to the user is arguably the most important thing for a web application.

+## ESLint and Prettier
+Configured straight out of the CRA documentation https://create-react-app.dev/docs/setting-up-your-editor/

 # Feedback
 Please! - that would be fun.